chetanbhoyar22/Bank-Application/README.md

 Database - My-SQL**

 **Description -**

-This project base on banking application, you can manage banking transactions (like create account, manage accounts & debited/credited amount.)
+This project base on banking application, you can manage banking transactions (like create account, manage accounts & debited/credited amount)